-Both mazes and labyrinths have been in existence for thousands of years and over time have been adopted by different cultures throughout the world, ranging from Egypt, India and Brazil to Europe and the US.
+Both mazes and labyrinths have been in existence for thousands of years and over time have been adopted by different cultures throughout the world, including the Bay Area.

 There are a wide variety of mazes and labyrinths to appeal to different ages that range from fairly simple to extremely difficult.
 Have fun seeking out ways to enjoy this really fun activity with your kids wherever and however you choose.
 It is equally fun for kids and grownups alike.